W-E-Robinson/dotfiles/README.md

 # dotfiles

-This repo contains my dotfiles for configuring Git, Bash, Neovim and Vim.
+This repo contains my dotfile for configuring Vim and scripting to set it up.

 ## Configurations
-- (TO_DO) **.gitconfig**: The .gitconfig file contains configurations for Git.

-- (TO_DO) **.bashrc**: The .bashrc file contains settings and configurations for the Bash shell.

-- (TO_DO) **.config/nvim**: This directory contains configurations for Neovim, an improved version of Vim.
-Its configuration files reside in the .config/nvim directory.

 - **.vimrc**: Configuration file for Vim editor settings.

 Each configuration comes with a dedicated directory at the top level of the repository.
-Inside each directory, you'll find the respective dotfile alongside a README.md file providing additional information.
+Inside each directory, you'll find the respective dotfile alongside a README.md file if additional information is required.

 ## Installation
-To set up these configurations on your system, follow either of the following two methods:
+To set up these configurations on your system, follow the following method:

 ### Use locally installed Node:
 1. Install dependencies: